-For the inspection of station barometers, Fortin barometers with a tube bore of 9 mm are suitable; however, note section 3.2.7.3 on restrictions on the carriage of mercury instruments.
+For the inspection of station barometers, portable barometers (type N, Q, M) are suitable; however, note section 3.2.7.3.
 Electronic barometers may also be used as travelling standards, provided that they have the necessary stability and accuracy.

-3.10.3.3 Procedure for the comparison of mercury barometers

-The instructions given in previous sections should be generally followed.
-All normal precautions necessary while setting and reading barometers should be enforced with great care.
-Investigations show that readings averaging within 0.05 hPa can normally be achieved in a barometer comparison if adequate precautions are taken.

-Comparative readings of the barometers should be entered in appropriate forms.
-A permanent record of all checks should be attached to the instrument and should include such information as the date of the check, the temperature and pressure at which the comparison was made, and the correction obtained.

-Reports of barometer comparisons should be forwarded to the National Meteorological Service for evaluating errors, computing and issuing corrections, and determining the need for remedial action.
-Continuous records of the comparison data should be kept for each station barometer for a study of its performance over a period of years and for the detection of defects.
-Tabular and/or graphical records are useful visual tools for a barometer quality control programme.

-3.10.3.4 Checking electronic barometers
+3.6.3.4 Checking electronic barometers

-At the current state of development, it is important to calibrate electronic barometers at intervals of about one year.
+It is important to calibrate electronic barometers at intervals of about one year.
+Extended calibration intervals may be chosen if the drift characteristics has been proven to be within the required measurement uncertainty.
 It is standard procedure to calibrate an electronic barometer at a calibration facility immediately before its dispatch to a meteorological observation station.
 At the station, a number of comparison readings of pressure between the electronic barometer and the travelling standard should be taken at different pressures (either over an adequate period of time or using a pressure generator).
-The readings should be taken with all barometers at the same height, when the wind speed is less than 12 m s–1and when the pressure is either steady or changing by less than 1 hPa h–1.
+The readings should be taken with all barometers at the same height, when the wind speed is less than 12 m s-1and when the pressure is either steady or changing by less than 1 hPa h–1.
 Any electronic barometer whose mean difference from the travelling standard exceeds 0.25 hPa should be regarded as unserviceable and returned to the calibration facility for recalibration.

-If at all possible, it is advisable to install two independent electronic barometers at a meteorological observing station, with one barometer preferably having a history of low drift.
-This barometer is identified by the calibration facility staff from its calibration history and is identified as a low-drift barometer.
-With the arrival of each new barometer at a station, a set of comparison readings are taken, as described above, and the mean difference between the low-drift barometer and the new barometer is established.
-Once this is accomplished, daily readings from both barometers should be taken and a running sum of 25 differences calculated.
-If the new barometer and the low-drift barometer exhibit different rates of drift, the sums of the 25 differences will change.
-If a station has one mercury barometer and one electronic barometer, it would be normal for the mercury barometer to be the low-drift barometer.
-The low drift of the mercury barometer should still be verified by regular calibration checks.

-These checks do not represent an inspection or a new calibration of the electronic barometer.
-Every National Meteorological Service should establish detailed inspection and calibration procedures for its electronic barometers, with the above method being used as a practical guide.
+If at all possible, it is advisable to install two independent barometers at a meteorological observing station, for intercomparison practices and checks.

-3.10.4 General procedure recommended for the comparison of barometers at different locations
+3.6.4 General procedure recommended for the comparison of barometers at different locations